code16/sharp/docs/guide/sharp-uploads.md

 Sharp provide a very opinionated and totally optional solution to handle if you are using Eloquent and the `WithSharpFormEloquentUpdater` trait (see [related documentation](building-form.md)).

-The proposal is to use a special Sharp Model for all your uploads, and to link them to your Models with Eloquent's Morph relationships.
+The proposal is to use a special Sharp Model for all your uploads, and to link them to your Models with Eloquent’s Morph relationships.

 ## Use `SharpUploadModel`

 The base Model class is `Code16\Sharp\Form\Eloquent\Uploads\SharpUploadModel`.
 Just create your own Model class and make it extends this base class.

-You'll have to define the Eloquent `$table` attribute to indicate the table name.
-So for instance, let's say your Model name choice is `Media`, here's the class code:
+You’ll have to define the Eloquent `$table` attribute to indicate the table name.
+So for instance, let’s say your Model name choice is `Media`, here’s the class code:

 ```php
 use Code16\Sharp\Form\Eloquent\Uploads\SharpUploadModel;